kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 There are three types of actors: Client, Name Node, and Data Node.
 For this project we have one Name Node that communicates with multiple Data Nodes and Clients.
 Data Nodes store information or "data" in fixed blocks of size 4 MB.

 <img src="/assets/images/dfs/dfs_main_opt.png">
 <figcaption>General Distributed File System with N Data Nodes.
-While only one client is shown, multiple clients can access the system at a time.</figcaption>
+While only one client is shown, multiple clients can access the system simultaneously.</figcaption>

 Clients send requests to Name Node; they can either APPEND data to a file or READ from a file.
 For APPEND commands, Name Node finds free blocks on one or more Data Nodes for storage.
 With READ commands, Name collects applicable blocks from Data Nodes and assembles them in order to return to the Client.